-Combined CI/HA systems, which Cochlear calls Hybrid CI, and MED-EL calls Electro-Acoustic Stimulation (EAS) promise to offer some of the advantages of both cochlear implants and hearing aids.
+Combined CI/HA systems, which AB refers to as using the Acoustic Earhook, Cochlear calls Hybrid CI, and MED-EL calls Electro-Acoustic Stimulation (EAS), promise to offer some of the advantages of both cochlear implants and hearing aids.
 These systems may not be available in all countries.

 Cochlear implants work by electrically stimulating parts of the cochlea.
 The innermost portion of the cochlea is difficult to reach with an electrode array because it is extremely narrow.
 This portion is responsible for the lowest frequencies.